Simplifying your kitchen can have a very positive impact on your home and your life.

 Some of these action items are quick and easy.
 Others take a little more time and effort.
 But beginning to put them into practice in your kitchen will help you start simplifying your kitchen and start seeing significant results and benefits.

 When you’re simplifying your kitchen it’s important to consider what you need and use for your preferences and lifestyle.
 For example, if you rarely bake you’ll likely need different things in your kitchen compared to someone who bakes often.

 The first step in simplifying your kitchen is getting clear about how you use your kitchen and what you need for your lifestyle.

 Don’t let yourself get caught up in “shoulds”.
-These are the things we feel like we should have because they (whoever they are!) tell us we need.
+Thinking there are the things you feel like you should have because they (whoever they are!) tell you you need.

 Focus on only keeping what you actually use, need and love in your kitchen.
 This will look different for everyone because we all have different lifestyles and needs in our kitchen.

 Don’t keep things out of a sense of guilt, obligation or because you feel like it’s something you should have.
 Get clear, honest and realistic about what you use, need or love in your kitchen, so you can get rid of anything you don’t!

 6 high-impact ways to start simplifying your kitchen today!

 1. Get rid of duplicate items